 - Ginisang togue: Sautéed mung bean sprouts with tofu and shrimp.

-- Tortang sayote: Pan-fried chayote omelet with grated chayote, aromatics, and beaten eggs.
+- Tortang sayote: Chayote omelet with garlic, onion, and eggs.

 - Tortang talong: Grilled eggplant dipped in beaten eggs, then pan-fried.